Kinto/kinto-http.py/README.rst

     # To get an existing bucket
     bucket = client.get_bucket('payments')

-    # Or retriave all readable buckets.
+    # Or retrieve all readable buckets.
     buckets = client.get_buckets()

-    # To update a bucket.
+    # To create or replace an existing bucket.
     client.update_bucket('payments', data={'description': 'My payments data.'})

-    # or patch some fields in a bucket.
+    # Or modify some fields in an existing bucket.
     client.patch_bucket('payments', data={'status': 'updated'})

     # It is also possible to manipulate bucket permissions (see later)